 Let your actions show your baby that it’s far too early to be awake.
 Give them the social cues they need to realize that they should still be asleep, too!
 Or at least act tired and sleepy, even if you’d normally be up at this too-early hour.

 In other words, be quiet.
 Move slowly, deliberately, and calmly.
-Leave the lights off so that you can go back to sleep (or resting in bed).
+Leave the lights off so that you can go back to sleep (or rest in bed).
 Leave the house in its “we’re all sleeping” state – so that everyone can get back to sleep.

 Go ahead and yawn – just try not to giggle too much when your baby returns the yawn.
 Keep your eyes half-closed (if you can).
 Avoid the very-difficult temptation to play with your baby.